-Fujifilm X-T20 versus Panasonic G80
+Fujifilm X-T20 vs Panasonic G80

-The Fujifilm X-T20 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2016.
+The Fujifilm X-T20 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
 Both the X-T20 and the G80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds (G80) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably larger (16 percent) than the Fujifilm X-T20.
 Moreover, the G80 is markedly heavier (32 percent) than the X-T20.
 It is noteworthy in this context that the G80 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.